-NMB has in 2LoD CRO function an in-house Operational Risk Officer (ORO), responsible for identifying, monitoring and reporting of operational risks.
-ORO also has a role for supporting 1LoD.
-ORO reports to NMB CRO.
+NMB CRO function is responsible for monitoring and overseeing NMB 1st LoD management of the risk and monitoring that NMB operates within its risk appetite.
 Group Operational Risk (GOR) within Group Risk (GR) constitutes the 2nd LoD risk control function in Nordea Group and is responsible for developing and maintaining the overall operational risk management framework as well as for monitoring and controlling the operational risk management of the 1st LoD in the Group.
 GOR services supporting NMB is defined in Intra-Group Agreement.